GridGain-Demos/imc-essentials-in-90-minutes/README.md

 java -cp libs/apps.jar training.ComputeApp
 ```

-Update the computation so that it returns top-10 paying customers:
+Modify the computation logic:

-1. Search for the TODO left in the code.
+1. Update the logic to return top-10 paying customers.

 2. Build an executable JAR with the applications' classes:
     ```bash